This

 Bovingdon for some time.

-the fabric stayed the same except electric lighting was installed, and electric
+of the fabric stayed the same, except electric lighting was installed, and

-fan heaters were placed on the walls.
-The heaters were very noisy and had to be
+electric fan heaters were placed on the walls.
+The heaters were very noisy and

-turned off during the sermon.
-Two toilets were added at the rear of the
+had to be turned off during the sermon.
+Two toilets were added at the rear of

-Dyer left we shared our first ordained minister for many years with
+Mr Dyer left, we shared our first ordained minister for many years with

 Chipperfield chapel.
 The Rev. Barnes lived in the manse at Chipperfield with